jhap1982/giveituruguay/2002/2002-12-06 - Perth Dome, Perth, Australia/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Maybe part of JOHN
+5. Maybe part of JOHN
-Universally Speaking
+6. Universally Speaking
-Suck My Kiss
+7. Suck My Kiss
-The Zephyr Song
+8. The Zephyr Song
-If You Have to Ask
+9. If You Have to Ask
-Otherside
+10. Otherside
-Can't Stop
+11. Can't Stop
-London Calling tease
+12. London Calling tease
-Right on Time
+13. Right on Time
-Don't Forget Me
+14. Don't Forget Me
-Soul to Squeeze
+15. Soul to Squeeze
-Latest Disgrace tease
+16. Latest Disgrace tease
-Parallel Universe
+17. Parallel Universe
-Californication
+18. Californication
-Venice Queen
+19. Venice Queen
-Give It Away
+20. Give It Away
-ENCORE BREAK
+<br>ENCORE BREAK
-Under the Bridge
+21. Under the Bridge
-Me and My Friends
+22. Me and My Friends

 ## Notes